-This exemplary cycle spans the average duration of 28 days (Reed et al. 20182).
+This exemplary cycle spans an average duration of 28 days (Reed et al. 20182).

 Follicular Phase (Day 1-13)

 The follicular phase begins on the first day of your period and continues until ovulation.
-Again, this phase can be divided into two subphases: The menstrual and proliferation phases.
+Again, this phase can be divided into two subphases: Menstrual and proliferation.

 Menstrual Phase (Day 1-4)

 Due to low progesterone levels, we shed the functional layer of the endometrium.

 Proliferation Phase (Day 5-13)